-- 7.1 Anglia Ruskin University operates a two-tiered assessment process for its undergraduate and postgraduate courses. - 7.2 Decisions on the outcome of all assessment processes, whether for an individual or group of students, are made by: - a formally constituted Modular Assessment Panel (MAP) established by the Senate (for the approval of module results), attended by one or more external examiners, and reporting to the Anglia Ruskin Awards Boards; - the formally constituted Anglia Ruskin Awards Board established by the Senate (for the determination of award outcomes), also attended by external examiners, and reporting to the Senate. - 7.3 The constitutions of the MAPs and the Anglia Ruskin Awards Boards are set out in the following Regulations and in the Constitution of the Academic Committee Structure document available at www.aru.ac.uk/constitution. - 7.4 The Anglia Ruskin Awards Board delegates to a single Anglia Ruskin Mitigation Panel responsibility for considering all claims for mitigation submitted under the appropriate Regulations and for determining the outcome in all cases. - 7.5 The Anglia Ruskin Awards Board delegates to a single Faculty Student Review Subcommittee responsibility for reviewing the academic progress of all students registered in the Faculty and for making recommendations to the Anglia Ruskin Awards Boards on student continuation, progression and the conferment of awards.
+- 7.1 Anglia Ruskin University operates a two-tiered assessment process for its undergraduate and postgraduate courses. - 7.2 Decisions on the outcome of all assessment processes, whether for an individual or group of students, are made by: - a formally constituted Modular Assessment Panel (MAP) established by the Senate (for the approval of module results), attended by one or more external examiners, and reporting to the Anglia Ruskin Awards Boards; - the formally constituted Anglia Ruskin Awards Board established by the Senate (for the determination of award outcomes), also attended by external examiners, and reporting to the Senate. - 7.3 The constitutions of the MAPs and the Anglia Ruskin Awards Boards are set out in the following Regulations and in the Constitution of the Academic Committee Structure document available at www.aru.ac.uk/constitution. - 7.4 The Anglia Ruskin Awards Board delegates to a single Anglia Ruskin Exceptional Circumstances Panel responsibility for considering all exceptional circumstances claims submitted under the appropriate Regulations and for determining the outcome in all cases. - 7.5 The Anglia Ruskin Awards Board delegates to School Post Awards Board Panels responsibility for reviewing the academic progress of students registered in the School.